vanshkharbanda93-alt/IMC_Prosperity_4/README.md

 # IMC Prosperity 4 — Cosmic_Trader

-This repository presents a curated, round-wise summary of our trading strategies, analysis workflow, and selected Python code developed during **IMC Prosperity 4**, a global algorithmic and manual trading competition hosted by IMC.
+This repository presents a round-wise summary of our trading strategies, analysis workflow, and selected Python code developed during **IMC Prosperity 4**, a global algorithmic and manual trading competition hosted by IMC.

 The goal of this repository is not to reproduce every experiment from the competition.
 Instead, it contains a polished reconstruction of the main ideas, tools, strategy iterations, and lessons learned from our participation.